These are the most popular eSports games – eSportsNews eSports RocketLeague

 Fortnite

 The current runner-up of the e-sports games with the highest prize money should be a familiar name even to non-gamers: Fortnite.
-Hardly any game has managed to penetrate pop culture as much as the king in recent years.
+Hardly any game has managed to penetrate pop culture as much as the Battle Royale king in recent years.
 Whether it’s the traditional dances or its skins and guest appearances, which are becoming increasingly absurd, Fortnite remains one of the biggest phenomena of our time.

 So it’s hardly surprising that tournaments are still being held diligently in the field of e-sports as well.
 Either alone or in a team, up to 100 players jump on an island, collect weapons and support items and try to be the last one left at the end of the round.
 The timeless gameplay that previously brought titles like PUBG to the e-sports scene is still popular today.
-Most recently, up to 2.3 million viewers were entertained by the skills of the participants at the same time for the World Cup 2019.
+Most recently, up to 2.3 million viewers were entertained by the of the participants at the same time for the World Cup 2019.

 The Fortnite World Cup is one of the highest-paying tournaments in e-sports history.
 The 2019 finals most recently offered a whopping $30 million split between a solo and duo tournament.
 The respective winners, Bugha and Cooler Esport, went down in history with three million dollars in prize money each.
 The World Cups, along with the Fortnite Champion Series, should continue to provide plenty of excitement (and record-breaking prize money) in the future.